-Customer support can often be a forgotten part of the sales cycle.
-However, it is critical to the long-term success of a company.
+Customer support is an oft-forgotten part of the sales cycle, but it’s critical to a company’s long-term success.
 With the increasing reliance on electronic communications, email automation is a must for companies – large and small – that want to keep their customers happy.

-Leveraging email automation strategically can improve customer support while also streamlining communication with customers and reducing customer support demands.
-It is a win-win for the customer and the business.
+Strategic leverage of email automation can improve your customer support while streamlining your communication with customers and reducing demands on your customer support team.
+It’s a win-win for the customer and your business.

 Editor’s note: Looking for the right email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.